- Free-for-all and Elimination Round Setup

 Elimination round brackets are multi-round events where groups of players compete against one another to earn points and progress to the next round.

 - Create your event!

-- Right now, elimination rounds are only supported on Halo 5, Call of Duty: Black Ops 4, PUBG, Overwatch, and Fortnite free-for-all modes.
+- Right now, elimination rounds are only supported on Halo 5, Call of Duty: Black Ops 4, PUBG, Overwatch, Fortnite, and Apex Legends Free-for-all modes.

 - Choose the event type

 - Head-to-head types allows for single/double elimination style brackets.